steveloughran/hadoop-trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/site/markdown/registry/registry-security.md

 *" Authentication is done by sending the username:password in clear text"
 1. While it is possible to change the password for an account, this involves a recursive walk down the registry tree, and will stop all running services from being able to authenticate for write access until they reload the key.
 1. A world-readable registry tree is exposing information about the cluster.
 There is some mitigation here in that access may be restricted by IP Address.
 1. There's also the need to propagate information from the registry down to the clients for setting up ACLs.

-## Implementation

-## Configuration

-### YARN RM Kerberos identity

-### Configuration propagation
+## ACL Configuration propagation

 The registry manager cannot rely on clients consistently setting ZK permissions.
 At the very least, they cannot relay on client applications unintentionally wrong values for the accounts of the system services

 *Solution*: Initially, a registry permission is used here.

-A future revision may place into the root service record an entry listing the binding in the `data` field.
+### Automatic domain extension

+*work in progress*

+It may be possible to determine the realm of a cluster at run time from a local user's kerberos tokens as used to talk to YARN or HDFS.
+This could be used to auto-generate account names with the correct realm for the system accounts from a string such as `hadoop@,yarn@,mapred@`.
+This would aid having valid constants.

+#### In-registry publishing of core binding data

+Another strategy could be to have a `ServiceRecord` at the root of the registry that actually defines the registry —including listing those default binding values in the `data` field..

 ### IP address restriction
 Read access to the registry may be restricted by IP address.